ERP data visibility: The overlooked secret to customer satisfaction

 Businesses must always be on the lookout for changing customer expectations.
 A market shift – whether spurred by a competitor move or by external events – can quickly make a perennially successful product undesirable.
 Competitors are then in a position to pounce, adjusting pricing, delivery, and service to gain market share.

 To strengthen and deepen customer relationships, businesses must take full advantage of all customer data insights and deliver consistently across every touchpoint.
-Below are some examples of opportunities across the organization.
+Below are some examples of opportunities across the organisation.

 Improving the sales process